 Section 1001 – Family Planning Services

 Grants under Section 1001 assist in the establishment and operation of voluntary family planning projects which provide a broad range of acceptable and effective family planning methods and related preventive health services that include natural family planning methods, infertility services, and services for adolescents; highly effective contraceptive methods; breast and cervical cancer screening and prevention services that correspond with nationally recognized standards of care; STD and HIV prevention education, counseling, testing, and referral; adolescent abstinence counseling; and other preventive health services.
 The broad range of services does not include abortion as a method of family planning.
-Currently, 89 service grantees provide required Title X services through a network of more than 4,400 clinics nationwide.
+Currently, 95 service grantees provide required Title X services through a network of nearly 4,200 clinics nationwide.
 There is at least one Title X-funded family planning clinic in approximately 75% of all counties in the U.S.

 Section 1003 – Training